 I have only ever used natural light for my photos but would love to explore other options, I’m always wanting to further my knowledge.

-Our last round sold out in under 2 days and the feedback was overwhelmingly positive!
-So if you’re interested in improving your macro photography skills (or simply joining in the fun for 4 weeks of hands on challenges and inspiration) pre-register here so you don’t miss out!
+Our last round sold out in 2 days and the feedback was overwhelmingly positive!
+So if you’re interested in improving your macro photography skills (or simply joining in the fun for 4 weeks of hands-on challenges and inspiration) jump on the wait list so you don’t miss out!

 Our 8 Week Enthusiast Photography Course is starting again SOON!
 You'll learn how to get the most from your DSLR & take photos you LOVE!